oblackwood/coding-exercise/README.md

 ## The application

+Your application should take a single command line argument specifying the filename of the address book.
-Your application needs to read the attached AddressBook file and answer the following questions:
+It will need to read the AddressBook file and answer the following questions:

 1. How many males are in the address book?
 2. Who is the oldest person in the address book?
 3. How many days older is Bill than Paul?
+4. How many days older is Gemma than Sarah?

 Some insights into what we'll be looking for (and what we will not):